eProsima/Micro-XRCE-DDS-docs/docs/agent_api.rst

 This reference file must have been previously loaded to the *Agent*.

-The participant will act the entrypoint for the rest of DDS entities to be created.
+The participant will act as an entry point for the rest of the DDS entities to be created.

 Returns `true` if the creation was successful, or `false` otherwise.